 Blunt Crayons?
 Sharpen Them!

-3 Best Ways to Sharpen Crayons
+Three Best Ways to Sharpen Crayons

 - Using various types of sharpeners

-- Tipping the dips in hot water
+- Dipping the tips in hot water

 Method 1: Scrape With a Blade

 The classical approach would be to scrape your crayons with various objects, like a scissor blade or a pocketknife, until they have the desired shape.
-This way of sharpening is difficult, tedious and messy—it might save you money, but it does not save time.
+This way of sharpening is difficult, tedious, and messy—it might save you money, but it does not save time.

 - Choose your tool (I used one of the blades in a pair of scissors).